Neurogenic Bladder in Children

 Surgical Treatments for Neurogenic Bladder

 In rare cases, your child may need surgery to manage their neurogenic bladder.
-Every procedure is performed by a fellowship-trained, pediatric urologist with expertise in treating neurogenic bladder.
+Every procedure is performed by one of our pediatric urologists who have extensive experience treating neurogenic bladder.

 Cystoplasty

-Also known as bladder augmentation, this procedure makes the bladder larger so it can hold larger amounts urine and reduce uncomfortable pressure from storing urine.
+Also known as bladder augmentation, this procedure makes the bladder larger so it can hold larger amounts of urine and reduce high bladder pressure that can cause leakage and/or kidney damage.

 Mitrofanoff Procedure

-A one-way channel is created that connects the bladder to the surface of the abdomen.
-Your child will use a catheter to expel urine through this new channel.
+A one-way channel is created that connects the bladder and the surface of the skin on the abdomen.
+Usually, the child’s appendix is used to create this channel, also called an appendicovesicostomy.
+Your child will use a catheter to expel urine through this new channel to help prevent leakage.

 Bladder Outlet Procedures

 Parts of the bladder and urethra are reconstructed to improve the bladder’s ability to hold urine.
-This improves urinary incontinence and minimizes leakage.
+This improves urinary incontinence and minimizes leakage, but may make self-catheterization more difficult, so it is often combined with the Mitrofanoff procedure.

 Why Choose Duke